Nokimalos/my_c_lib/README.md

          - Lines : 100%
          - Branches : 93.3%

-How to test to compile the Lib and see the tests :
+## How to test to compile the Lib and see the tests :

-         - 1. make re (If you don't have make : sudo dnf install make automake gcc gcc-c++ kernel-devel)
+         - make re -> Compile the lib. (make sure that you have Criterion installed on your device !)
-         - 2. firefox covr.html
+         - firefox covr.html -> See the tests on HTML page.
+         - make clean -> clean .html, .gcda, .gcno and test executable.
+         - make cleanobjs -> clean all the .o files.
+         - make fclean -> make clean and make cleanobjs at the same time.

 Enjoy :)